EU Commission promises only minor update on transparency

 Instead, she is working on internal guidelines.
 The guidelines would then be used as a benchmark and a starting point for negotiations on possible future legislation, she said.

-The commission in 2005 starting working on reforming the public access to documents regulation, known as 1049/2001.
+The commission in 2005 started working on reforming the public access to documents regulation, known as 1049/2001.

 It then came up with a proposal in 2008 and another updated version in 2011 to expand its scope in line with the Lisbon Treaty.